 There are few, if any, other voluntary societies which provide services for both sensory impairments.
 The reputation of Leeds Society for Deaf and Blind People is virtually without equal in this regard, and the benefit of our advice, opinion and experience is sought by people throughout the UK.
 The Society recognises that its long partnership since the 1950s with Leeds City Council Social Services has also been a significant factor in this success.

 The Society is neither complacent nor static.
-We may never achieve perfection, but we can continually strive to improve, and this will be achieved by listening to our members and service users.
+We continually strive to improve, and this will be achieved by listening to our members and service users.
 By consultation and cooperation, we shall ensure that we enable each person to have the opportunity of choice, leading to achieving their personal potential and independent living.